WheteThunger/VirtualItems/README.md

 - `Rulesets` -- List of permission-based rulesets that determine how many of each ingredient players can have for free.
 Each ruleset defined here generates a permission of the format `virtualitems.ruleset.<name>`.
 Granting a ruleset to a player determines which ingredients they will have for free.
 Granting multiple rulesets to a player will cause only the last to apply (based on the order in the config).
   - `Name` -- Name of the ruleset.
 This determines the generated permission: `virtualitems.ruleset.<name>`.
+  - `All deployables are free` (`true` or `false`) -- While `true`, deploying all items are free (doesn't consume the item), even if the item is not defined in the ruleset.
+While `false`, only deployables defined in the ruleset are free.
   - `Items` -- This map determines the amount of each ingredient (item short name) that players with this ruleset will have.